How To Start A Car With A Bad Crankshaft Sensor?

 The best way to avoid further damage to your vehicle is to detect the signs of a failing CKP sensor early on and take appropriate action.

-If you have a faulty crankshaft sensor, you might notice a few things.
-You might notice that your car has a lot of problems, such as:
+You might notice a few things if you have a faulty crankshaft sensor.
+You might see that your car has a lot of problems, such as:

 The Engine is Stalling